A successful man is one who can lay a firm foundation with the bricks that others throw at him.

 If you desire to be open to the possibility of learning from the criticism you receive, then it’s absolutely paramount that you take criticism with grace and humility at all times.
 Here are some suggestions that will help you get started on this journey:

 When you receive criticism, it’s important that you never take things personally.
 Whether it’s just or unjust — criticism is always someone else’s opinion.
 They are sharing their own personal perspectives and views of the situation that may or may not be aligned with the way you do or view things.
 Responding emotionally and defensively by throwing insults back at the other person will never do you any good and will deny you the opportunity of learning from the criticism.

 It’s important to show gratitude for any constructive criticism you receive.
-In fact, show the other person that you are willing and open to learn from this experience; that you are ready to take responsibility for your actions, and that you are open to further suggestions without judgment.
+In fact, show the other person that you are willing and open to learning from this experience; that you are ready to take responsibility for your actions, and that you are open to further suggestions without judgment.
 In this way, you will create an open environment for communications, and for discussing possibilities.
-The other person will also be more open to your ideas, perspectives and suggestions.
-This will often result in a conversation built upon problem solving, rather than on who is right or wrong.
+The other person will also be more open to your ideas, perspectives, and suggestions.
+This will often result in a conversation built upon problem-solving, rather than on who is right or wrong.

 Ask for Clarification

 In order to avoid any misunderstandings, it’s critical that you ask the other person for clarification about their criticism.
 Ask them: